Residential Master's in ITS

 Project: A study, a system/sub-system that you developed or tested, or a problem solution.
 You must be the person doing the work.
 You cannot use work that was done with others.
 You can use a task you perform within a large project, as long as the work is yours.
+It may take over one semester to complete a Professional Project.
 Register for 4 hours project credit.

 You do not have to wait until registered for Professional Project or Thesis to identify a project or thesis topic.
 Please contact the Program Director to discuss current options.

 - Receive information from faculty along with learning objectives

 - Over 2 consecutive weeks take a 7-question, 7-hour written exam in Athens (offered November and April of each year)